 The President of the European Council, Donald Tusk, is set to meet with the President of Kazakhstan, Nursultan Nazarbayev on Wednesday, 30 March 2016.
 The meeting comes at an important time in the EU-Kazakhstan relations, just a few months after the signing of the Enhanced Partnership and Cooperation Agreement.
 At the same time, international NGOs and human rights organisations have all been increasingly criticising Kazakhstan for its continuous clampdown on political opposition, confirmed in the recent snap parliamentary elections that saw no genuine opposition to the President’s ruling Nur Otan party.
 Regardless of the EPCA’s clear provisions on democracy and human rights, which include calls for increased respect for freedom of speech and political expression, Kazakhstan has actually stepped-up its repressive actions against critical voices in the country and abroad.

-Donald Tusk should use the occasion of the meeting not only to exchange political pleasantries but also to address the sensitive and uncomfortable issues in the EU – Kazakhstan relations, including the continuous incarceration of the opposition leader Vladimir Kozlov and the general atmosphere of repression, said Lyudmyla Kozlovska, President of the Open Dialog Foundation.
+Donald Tusk should use the occasion of the meeting not only to exchange political pleasantries but also to address the sensitive and uncomfortable issues in the EU – Kazakhstan relations, including the continuous incarceration of the opposition leader Vladimir Kozlov and the general atmosphere of repression, said Lyudmyla Kozlovska, President of the Open Dialogue Foundation.

 Vladimir Kozlov, one of the key opposition figures in Kazakhstan, leader of the now banned opposition movement Alga!, has been in jail serving his 7,5 years prison term, following a mock trial, widely criticised for numerous procedural irregularities.
 International community has been calling for his release, including the European Parliament in its numerous resolutions, most recently the urgent resolution on the freedom of expression in Kazakhstan, adopted during the March plenary session in Strasbourg.